Components for Content Fragments

-It is not recommended to extend or change the actual components as they are still subject to change.
+It is not recommended to extend or change the actual components used in the Fragment Editor as they are still subject to change.

 Content Fragments are not supported in the classic UI.